nyu-mll/jiant/README.md

 The core model is a shared BiLSTM with task-specific components.
 When a language modeling objective is included in the set of training tasks, we use a bidirectional language model for all tasks, which is constructed to avoid cheating on the language modeling tasks.

 We also include an experimental option to use a shared [Transformer](https://arxiv.org/abs/1706.03762) in place of the shared BiLSTM by setting ``sent_enc = transformer``.
 When using a Transformer, we use the [Noam learning rate scheduler](https://github.com/allenai/allennlp/blob/master/allennlp/training/learning_rate_schedulers.py#L84), as that seems important to training the Transformer thoroughly.
+Another alternative is to use the OpenAI transformer model, by setting `openai_transformer` and `openai_transformer_finetune` in your code.

 Task-specific components include logistic regression and multi-layer perceptron for classification and regression tasks, and an RNN decoder with attention for sequence transduction tasks.
 To see the full set of available params, see [config/defaults.conf](config/defaults.conf).
 For a list of options affecting the execution pipeline (which configuration file to use, whether to enable remote logging or tensorboard, etc.), see the arguments section in [main.py](main.py).